The Zombies Are Go

 2 A cursory look at books like The New Rolling Stone Encyclopedia of Rock, the Encyclopedia of Rock, the Encyclopedia of Pop, Rock and Soul, and The Billboard Illustrated Encyclopedia of Rock confirms the latter.
 Further evidence is found in The Penguin Encyclopedia of Popular Music, in which The Zombies arenít even given an entry.
 At least the entry in the Encyclopedia of Rock says that The Zombiesí singles were "underrated" and that their first British album Begin Here was "mixed, though at times adventurous" (479).

-Also see PSF's other Zombies article
+Also see the Zombies website

 |MAIN PAGE||ARTICLES||STAFF/FAVORITE MUSIC||LINKS|